joeltg/ozymandias/README.md

 ## Notes

 ### Authentication
-I'm using GitHub for authentication and user accounts right now,b ut it's designed to be pretty extensible.
-Any scheme (ha) you implement just has to execute `./make-user.sh [user]` to create a user, and pass the appropriate `user` name into every new `Connection`.
-The default is the `null` user, which is a public, shared schroot directory in `/jail`.
+Lambda is designed to support user accounts.
+I've written two authentication modules in `server/authentication/` for MIT Touchstone and GitHub, but it's designed to be extensible.
+Any scheme (ha) you want to implement just has to attach the appropriate routing middleware to the express app, and pass the appropriate username into every new `Connection`.
+The default is the `null` user, which is a shared directory, readable and writable by everyone.

-### Extension
-For every client connection, the server starts a new schroot jail from the appropriate user's folder (so that `/users/[user]/files/[foo.scm]` is mounted at `/files/[foo.scm]`).
-The schroot jail also creates a read-only mount of `/root`, which contains the actual Scheme library and some extra utilities.
-You can add files in here and they'll show up in all the schroots.

 ### Credits